Greavick/Evo_Strat/README.md

 ## Customization

-There are five arguments of the run() fuction that can be modified.
+There are four arguments of the run() fuction that can be modified.

 ```
 file_path - Path to the data file.